briancpark/csc766-project/README.md

 ## Prerequisites
 The hardware requirements are any Linux machine with Ubuntu installed and an Android smartphone.

-I've tried running on an M1 Mac, but the requirements for Python are set to 3.6, which is difficult to get installed natively on the ARM ISA.
+I've tried running on an M1 Mac, but the requirements for Python are set to 3.7, which is difficult to get installed natively on an ARM platform.
 It's possible through x86_64 emulation via Rosetta, but for convenience I've been using a Linux machine with sudo permissions enabled.

 ## Setup
 First, clone the repository and all submodules.